AI-Admin-Hero.jpg

 Bruce Ackerman

-Bruce Ackerman is Sterling Professor of Law and Political Science at Yale, and the author of eighteen books that have had a broad influence in political philosophy, constitutional law, and public policy.
+Bruce Ackerman is Sterling Professor of Law and Political Science at Yale, and the author of 18 books that have had a broad influence in political philosophy, constitutional law, and public policy.
 His major works include Social Justice in the Liberal State and his multivolume constitutional history, We the People.

 Ian Ayres